How to Prepare Fresh Clams

 Cooking Clams

-How to Serve Clams
+How to Eat Clams

 Once your fresh clams are cooked, there are many delicious ways to serve them.
 One classic option is to simply serve them with a side of melted butter and lemon wedges.
 Allowing guests to dip the clams into the butter and squeeze a bit of lemon juice over them for a burst of freshness is a great approach.
 Another popular method is to serve them in a flavorful broth.
 Try making one with white wine, garlic, and herbs such as parsley and thyme.
 This broth is perfect to dip crusty bread into, making for a satisfying and delicious meal.
 Clams are perfect to add to pasta dishes or chowders.
-They are perfect for lending their briny flavor to the dish.
-Insider tip – If you’re making clam chowder, make sure to check out the best things to serve with clam chowder here.
-With so many options, it’s easy to see why clams are such a beloved ingredient in many kitchens.
+They are perfect for lending their briny flavor to the dishes.
+Insider tip: if you’re making clam chowder, make sure to check out the best things to serve with clam chowder here.
+With so many options, it’s easy to see why fresh clams are such a beloved ingredient in many kitchens.

-Cooked clams served in a while bowl with bread
+Fresh, cooked clams served with garlic bread

 Pier Market on PIER 39